Albanian terror in Kosovo against the Serbs from June 1999 up to the end of 2000

 Meanwhile, the debacle in Ivory Coast is shaming the name of France and the UN because nothing was done to stop the massacre of between 800 and 1,000 Christians and not only this, both France and the UN are supporting the mainly Muslim forces which did this massacre.

-By Lee Jay Walker, Modern Tokyo Times
+Author: Lee Jay Walker, Modern Tokyo Times

 Source: Islamic Terrorism and Religious Persecution